 Caden assessed his options.
-He admitted that without any mana to work with they were more limited that he would like, other than spending AP.
-There were two skills that he had seen after some research that he really did want to buy.
-The problem was that he was fairly certain that the man had some idea of Caden’s skills from analysis spells.
-That made everything harder and, for now, Caden decided to hold off on buying anything.
+Without any mana to work with he was forced to admit they were more limited that he would like, other than spending AP.
+There were two skills that he had seen after his research that he did want to buy.
+The problem was that he was fairly certain that the man had some idea of his skills from analysis spells.
+That made everything harder and, for now, he decided to hold off on buying anything.
 However, that did not mean he couldn’t approach the situation as intelligently as possible.
 The first thing he tried to do was stop everything that he was doing by instinct.
-He stopped the flow of mana towards him after a few minutes of trying.
+He stopped the flow of mana into him after a few minutes of trying.
 It felt very strange, almost akin to stopping in the middle of going pee.
 It felt natural to draw in mana continuously.

-The mage definitely noticed when he did this.
+The mage perk up when he did this.
 Caden decided that since he could not understand the man he needed to give him a name.
 He was fairly certain he was going to call the man That Annoying Mage, or Tam for short.

 Tam looked surprised, excited, and cast more spells into the air and examined Caden even closer.
-Caden’s dungeon half was even more agitated than before, if that was possible.
-Caden tried to start and stop the mana flow over and over the next few minutes.
-It was one of the few things that Caden was capable of doing, so he was going to learn to do it on command.
-Eventually, after an hour or two of practice, Caden could do it with a thought; it didn’t even feel all that uncomfortable anymore.
+His dungeon half was even more agitated than before, if that was possible.
+He tried to start and stop the mana flow over and over again during the next few minutes.
+It was one of the few things that he was capable of doing, so he was going to learn to do it on command.
+Eventually, after an hour or two of practice, he could do it with a thought; it didn’t even feel all that uncomfortable anymore.

 Not much had changed since he started work on controlling the mana flow.
 Tam had left a few times and come back.
-The lights on the ceiling would dim, presumably for night, and then they would brighten a few minutes before he came back in the morning.
-The most exciting thing that had happened was Tam appearing with a chair and a book, actually lets call it a tome.
-It was thick, heavy, and handwritten with drawings that made zero sense to Caden.
+The lights on the ceiling would dim, presumably for the night, and then they would brighten a few minutes before he came back in the morning.
+The most exciting thing that had happened was Tam appearing with a chair and a book, actually more of a tome.
+It was thick, heavy, and handwritten with drawings that made zero sense to him.
 Shortly after sitting to read, as Tam was mumbling to himself and occasionally glancing up at Caden, he cast a spell.

-From then on, this summed up all of Tam’s daily activity .
-Caden quickly grew used to the stiff sound of the pages rustling as they turned in Tam’s fingers.
+From then on, this summed up all of Tam’s daily activity.
+He quickly grew used to the stiff sound of the pages rustling as they turned in Tam’s fingers.
 Tam’s breath, softly in and out, filled the room with a faint sound.
 The sound of Tam’s feet on the stone heralded his arrival, and followed his exit.
 Even the sound of his clothes softly swishing and sliding over skin made a noticeable sound.
-For without Tam in the room Caden found himself consigned to silence.
+Without Tam in the room Caden found himself consigned to silence.
 Humans are never fully silent.
-The pulsing rush of blood in our veins, the high pitched sound our eardrums manufacture to fill the silence of a room; these were gone.
+The pulsing rush of blood in their veins, the high pitched sound the eardrums manufacture to fill the silence of a room; these were gone.
 Caden had no breath, he had no pulse, no stomach gurgling, or muscles tensing.
 In their absence he could hear the faintest of sounds, but the silence of isolation was almost maddening.
 So he had turned inward, focusing as much as possible on working.

 When Tam was present Caden continued trying to pull mana from Tam’s direction.
-Tam constantly leaked mana into the air around him, though Caden had no idea why.
+Tam constantly leaked mana into the air around him, though he had no idea why.
 Was it because Tam was a spell-caster, or did all living things do this?
-Since Tam was the only living thing around, it was hard for Caden to tell.
-Every time Tam cast a spell at Caden, he could see the structure.
-It was somewhat like looking at layer glowing glass, a translucent undefinate mess.
+Since Tam was the only living thing around, it was impossible for him to say.
+Every time Tam cast a spell at him, he could see the structure.
+It was somewhat like looking at layered glowing glass, a translucent indefinite mess.
 These spells wrapped around Caden and delved into his crystal.
-He tried to see what Tam was doing, even as Caden tried to pull the mana from them apart.
+He carefully examined what Tam was doing, even as he tried to pull the spells apart.
 The spells leaked some mana as they functioned, and dissolved into an even larger amount when they finally collapsed.
 By the end of the day when Tam went off, presumably to sleep, Caden had improved slightly.
-Caden could now exclude a tiny portion of the area around him from drawing mana.
+He could now exclude a tiny portion of the area around him from drawing mana.
 He had a long way to go before he could actually focus his mana feeding, but the fact that he had made any progress was encouraging.

-Caden didn’t seem to need any sleep, an ability he would have found immensely useful in his old life, especially in college.
-He was no longer be tired physically or mentally.
+He didn’t seem to need any sleep, an ability he would have found immensely useful in his old life, especially in college.
+He was no longer tired physically or mentally.
 Caden was not sure if he could even feel that way any more.
-Caden was sad about losing dreaming though, but at least he could stay awake and keep working.
+He was sad about losing dreaming though, but at least he could stay awake and keep working.
 The constant pull of the mana draining down and out actually felt a lot like his own mana absorption, just in reverse.
 He knew how to turn that on and off so he tried doing that to the mana draining out of him.
 It didn’t seem to change anything, but he would need to practice a lot before he knew if he was going about it in the right way.
-This could take some time.
+This, he knew, could take some time.

 It did.
-Caden spend days just focusing on this routine.
+Caden spent days just focusing on this routine.
 Tam continued to show up and do… whatever it was he was doing.
-Caden considered trying to contact Tam by turning his mana absorption on and off in sequence, like doing the numbers, 1, 2, 3, etc… However, he decided that was a bad idea for the moment for two reasons.
-One, he didn’t speak the language, so even if he made Tam realize he was intelligent they would not be able to communicate.
-Two, Tam might get even more fascinated or paranoid about Caden and change up his routine, which would make Caden’s escape even harder.
+He considered trying to contact Tam by turning his mana absorption on and off in sequence, like doing the numbers, 1, 2, 3, etc… However, he decided that was a bad idea for the moment.
+He didn’t speak the language, so even if he made Tam realize he was intelligent they would not be able to communicate.
+Also Tam might get even more fascinated and or paranoid about Caden and change up his routine, which would make his escape even harder.

-Caden’s skill with mana absorption kept getting better.
-After a few days he had finally gotten to the point where he could exclusively draw from one half of the room and not the other.
-As soon as he got to that point he got a pop-up.
+His skill with mana absorption kept getting better.
+After a few days he had finally gotten to the point where he could exclude one third of the room and while still drawing from the rest.
+As he got to that point he got a pop-up.

 Your skill Mana Absorption I has changed and improved through your efforts.
 It is now: